 These investments can seem enticing and alluring, but be sure to understand them before buying.
 Any investment comes with risks, and alternative assets are far from risk-free.
 If you’re considering these investments, you may benefit from seeking the advice of a professional to help you evaluate these risks.

 Fisher Investments UK may be able to help you plan for retirement and analyse your pensions and other savings to make sure you’re on track.
 Every investor is different, and what may be right for others may not be the best choice for you.
 This is especially true for your optimal asset allocation—your portfolio’s mix of equities, fixed-interest, cash and other securities.
 Fisher Investments UK understands this need for a personalised investing approach.
 We are dedicated to getting to know you, your investing goals and personal situation.
-Call us today or download one of our educational guides to learn more.
+Call us today or download one of our educational guides as the first of our ongoing insights to learn more.

 Investing in financial markets involves the risk of loss and there is no guarantee that all or any capital invested will be repaid.
 Past performance neither guarantees nor reliably indicates future performance.
 The value of investments and the income from them will fluctuate with world financial markets and international currency exchange rates.